 You may also produce mucous, which can be yellow, grey or even clear-coloured.

 Diagnosing Bronchitis While Pregnant

-The first diagnosis is usually carried out in the form of a physical exam where after noting the symptoms, the larynx is examined for redness and the ribs are examined to detect any swelling.
+The first diagnosis is usually carried out in the form of a physical exam.
+After noting the symptoms, the larynx is examined for redness, and the ribs are examined to detect any swelling.
 The doctor will also use a stethoscope to listen to the heartbeat.

 Although chest X-rays are done to determine the extent of the infection, it may be avoided in pregnant women due to prevent the risk of radiation to the foetus.
 Sputum (the mucous that is coughed up from the lungs) tests are done to determine if the condition can be relieved using antibiotics.
 It can also be tested for any allergies.

 A different test is conducted to rule out other diseases like pneumonia and tuberculosis that show similar symptoms.
 Pulmonary function tests in which you have to blow into a device called a spirometer can be conducted to check the amount of air that the lungs can hold.

 An accurate diagnosis is generally obtained from blood tests which detect signs of inflammation and measures the haemoglobin (Hb) and hematocrit (Ht) levels.